 The progress report should be based on the milestones that you set with your TA the previous week.
-For the first lab, your first milestone will be what you wrote in your formal proposal, or based on a subsequent revision agreed to by your TA.
-Each week, you will set new milestones for the following week and update your future timeline of milestones if necessary
+The first milestone check will be based on what you established with your TA during the previous two weeks of project development.
+Going forward, each week you will set new milestones for the following week and update your future timeline of milestones if necessary.